JonasAlfredsson/anibg/README.md

 git clone git@github.com:JonasAlfredsson/anibg.git
 ```

-You should be able to see two folders, and inside the `src` directory there will
+You should be able to see two folders, and inside the `src/` directory there will
 be two files that needs to be kept together for this script to work as intended.
 The `anibg` file is the main executable for this project, and it will source the
 `utils` file during runtime, so do not separate them.

-Inside the `configs` folder you will find a fully functional `.lua`
+Inside the `configs/` folder you will find a fully functional `.lua`
 configuration script (designed for MPV) which should be moved to `devilspie2`'s
 config folder (usually `~/.config/devilspie2/`).
 This file will then be updated
 by this program with values that makes the MPV window cover the entire screen.